 Next, we will decontaminate the site to meet your state guidelines or the state of Tennessee’s should your state have no official regulatory guidance.
 This process generally takes one to ten days depending on the size and level of contamination of the site.
 We handle everything, A to Z, including disposal of hazardous materials that are associated with meth labs and will be produced for you.

-Last, we have a certified Industrial Hygienist that will do post sampling to determine and certify that the meth lab site is now decontaminated to a level within regulatory specification.
+Last, we have a certified Industrial Hygienist that will do post sampling to determine and certify that the methamphetamine lab site is now decontaminated to a level within regulatory specification.
 You will be provided with this certification so that you may remove your property from quarantine, sell it, move back in or re-rent it.
 It is important to note that we do not do the post sampling ourselves for obvious conflict of interest reasons.
 But we do hire a non-associated company to handle that for us / you.

 |Request For Cleanup Quote|